-24.12 HOUSING SEARCH AND LEASING
+25.4 HOUSING SEARCH AND LEASING

-24.12.1 Initial Voucher Term
+25.4.1 Initial Voucher Term

 All EHVs will have an initial voucher term of 120 calendar days.
-The family must submit a Request for Tenancy Approval (RFTA) and proposed lease within the 120-day period unless HHA grants an extension.
+The family must submit a Request for Tenancy Approval (RFTA) and proposed lease within the 120-day period unless HHA grants an extension, consistent with the extension policies in this Plan (see Extensions of Voucher Term).

-24.12.2 Housing Search Assistance
+25.4.2 Housing Search Assistance